Personal safety advice

 If you encounter negative behaviours

-- Do not react to or return the behaviour as it can make the situation worse.
+- Do not react or retaliate as it can make the situation worse.

 - Try to keep moving and remain calm, it is the quickest way to get you to a safer point.

-- Change direction especially if being followed by a car or someone on a cycle or motorcycle.
-Also, if there is a risk of being obstructed ahead, a change of direction will reduce that risk
+- Change direction, especially if followed by a car, bike, or motorcycle.
+Also, change direction if there is a risk of obstruction ahead.

 How to report after the incident

 - Make sure you tell someone what has happened.
-This can help both you but also inform others as to where problems may be.
-It may also help avoid repeat issues for runners.
+This can help you and inform others where problems may be.
+It may also help avoid repeat issues to ensure others can run safely.

-- If you are still in immediate danger call 999.
-As long as there is no immediate danger or risk, contact the police on 101 or via their local website where many forces have a web chat facility.
+- If you are still in immediate danger, call 999.
+If there is no immediate danger or risk, contact the police on 101 or via their local website where many forces have a web chat facility.